-Step #3 – Find the Right Lender to Refinance Your Mortgage – A mortgage refinance is a super duper important decision, certainly one that should be made quickly.
+Step #3 – Find the Right Lender to Refinance Your Mortgage – A mortgage refinance is an important decision, certainly one that should not be made quickly.
 Your first move should be to check with your current lender to see what they can do in terms of a new rate and terms.
-Often times, a discount is provided to repeat customers.
-However your search, no matter how good the rate may initially look, should not end there.
+Lenders frequently offer a discount to current mortgage customers.
+Your search, however, should not end there.
 Make a stop at other banks in your area to see if they can beat your current lenders rate.
 Remember to also check online, as some online institutions can offer the best mortgage rates.

 Finding the Best Refinance Mortgage Rates Online

 With hundreds of different websites and companies offering to process your mortgage refinance, finding the right one can be tricky.
 I’ve listed several sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.

 LendingTree – This is the place to start.
 After you fill out a simple form, LendingTree’s online system goes out and finds multiple options.
 This makes it easy to compare both the best rates and the lowest fees.
 It’s definitely the place to start.